Krishna-s-Stuffs/notes/SemiConductor.md

 **Note:**
 1. Semiconductors have a much **higher resistivity** than metals.
 2. The resistivity of semiconductors **decreases rapidly with temperature** (they have a negative temperature coefficient, $\alpha$).
 The resistivity of metals increases with temperature.
+3. Semiconductors have a considerably lower number density n of charge carriers (charge carriers per unit volume) than metals.

 ---